open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 creation of a distinct span for each message, which is not feasible in all scenarios.
 In certain batching scenarios where many messages are created and published in large batches, creating a span for every single message would obfuscate traces and is not desirable.
-Thus having a unique and distinct context per message is recommended, but not required.
+Thus instrumentation libraries and auto-instrumentation should default to creating a unique and distinct context per message, but may support configuration or other ways to change this default behavior.

 For each producer scenario, a "Publish" span needs to be created.
 This span measures the duration of the call or operation that provides messages for